lucas-richards/Solitaire-with-cards/README.md

 - loose if it is impossible to make any other move
 - Option to choose an easy game (1 card) or hard game (3 cards)
 - keep track of how many moves the player made in previous games
-- help button to give me a possible move
+- help button to give me a possible move.

 ## Overall design (look and feel) of the app